How to Check and Improve Your Credit Scores

 Credit scoring models look for clues about how likely you are to repay your debts.
 A long history of borrowing and repaying loans is favorable, while late payments and bankruptcies can bring down your score.
 There are several ways to improve your scores.

 Check your credit: Start by understanding what’s in your credit reports.
 This is the raw information that credit scoring models use, so you need to know what’s influencing your credit score.
-Federal law allows you to order one free credit report each year, so take advantage of that benefit.
+Federal law allows you to order one free credit report each year, so take advantage of that benefit to check regularly.